 Various recent proposals of such groupings are described in the following sections.
-Contrasting Basic Emotions The following table, based on a wide review of current theories, identifies and contrasts the fundamental emotions according to a set of definite criteria.
-The three key criteria used include: 1) mental experiences that have a strongly motivating subjective quality like pleasure or pain; 2) mental experiences that are in response to some event or object that is either real or imagined; 3) mental experiences that motivate particular kinds of behaviour.
+Contrasting basic emotions The following table, based on a wide review of current theories, identifies and contrasts the fundamental emotions according to a set of definite criteria.
+The three key criteria used include mental experiences that: have a strongly motivating subjective quality like pleasure or pain;are in response to some event or object that is either real or imagined;motivate particular kinds of behaviour.

 The combination of these attributes distinguish the emotions from sensations, feelings and moods.
-HUMAINE's proposal for EARL (Emotion Annotation and Representation Language) Parrott's emotions by groups A tree-structured list of emotions was described in Parrott (2001).[unreliable source?]
-See also List of Feeling Words.
+HUMAINE's proposal for EARL (Emotion Annotation and Representation Language) The emotion annotation and representation language (EARL) proposed by the Human-Machine Interaction Network on Emotion (HUMAINE) classifies 48 emotions.
+List of Feeling Words.
 Human Emotions Chart - Free, Comprehensive Chart Of Emotions.
 List of Emotions - Human Emotional Chart.
 This list of human emotions plots the descending spiral of life from full vitality of the energy of life and high consciousness through half-vitality and half-consciousness down to death.

 This list of emotions chart also enables to both predict and understand human behavior in all manifestations, making possible to predict the behavior of a potential spouse, a business partner, employee or friend - before you commit to a relationship.
 Numbers assigned to this list of emotions chart are arbitrary to show a relative degree or intensity of perceived emotion of happiness in accordance to available creative power or life's energy to the individual.
 Happiness encompasses a whole range of emotions from certain energy frequency level (4.0 enthusiasm level in our chart below) and up. - What we call the Happiness Domain.
 Neuroscientist Richard J. Davidson, Ph.D., described it well when he said: happiness “is a kind of a placeholder for a constellation of positive emotional states. " Recognize these emotions.
 The Passion and Reason 15 The book Passion and Reason provides clear definitions and descriptions of 15 separate emotions.

 These are: Anger — Conspecific threat, trespass, loss attributed to an agent, unjust insult, thwarted goals, plea for justice Envy — Desiring other's stature objects Jealousy — Threat to sexual access.
 Fright — Concern for a future specific unpleasant event.
 Anxiety — Concern for an unidentified unpleasant event.
-The Rationalized 22.
-The Search for Basic Emotions.
+The Rationalized 22 The book The Cognitive Structure of Emotions describes these 22 distinct emotions in an organized structure: The Search for Basic Emotions.
 Table of Contents Before reading this you might want to explore your own emotions.